crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/appsec.md

 ---
 id: appsec
-title: Application Security Engine
+title: Application Security Component
 ---

-This module allows you to enable the `Application Security Engine` as a data source.
+This module allows you to enable the `Application Security Component` as a data source.

 A more detailed documentation is available [here](/docs/appsec/intro.md).